mdancho84/mdancho84.github.io/_posts/2022-09-23-explore-simplified-exploratory-data-analysis-eda-in-r.md

 ## 1. DataExplorer

-If you follow my R-Tips, you might have seen me talk about `DataExplorer`, one of my favorite all-time packages for Exploratory Data Analysis.
-[I expose you to DataExplorer here.](https://www.business-science.io/code-tools/2021/03/02/use-dataexplorer-for-EDA.html)
+If you follow my R-Tips or are a student in my R-Track courses, you might have seen me use `DataExplorer`, one of my favorite all-time packages for Exploratory Data Analysis.
+Don't worry, if you haven't you can get up to speed quickly ([You can snag my DataExplorer process here.](https://www.business-science.io/code-tools/2021/03/02/use-dataexplorer-for-EDA.html))

-Full disclosure, I still use DataExplorer in many of my EDA scripts. **The automated data exploration report is just so comprehensive.**
+Full disclosure, I still use DataExplorer in all of my EDA scripts. **The automated data exploration report is just so comprehensive.**

 ![](/assets/data_explorer_gif.gif)

 ## 2. correlationfunnel

-Next, I use one other R package for EDA.
+Next, I use one another R package for EDA.
 It's my own `correlationfunnel` R package. **The correlationfunnel package tells me which features to look at so I don't waste time on bad comparisons.** [**I introduce my correlationfunnel here.**](https://www.business-science.io/code-tools/2019/08/07/correlationfunnel.html)

 ![](/assets/2019-08-07-correlationfunnel/plot_correlationfunnel.png)

 ## 3. Explore

-I'm also loving the `explore` package's **interactive approach to bivariate analysis** with a Shiny App.
+As of this tutorial, I'm loving the `explore` package's **interactive approach to bivariate analysis** with a Shiny App.
 This allows me to compare multiple features quickly without spending a lot of time.

 ![](/assets/explore_shiny_app.jpg)